zio/zio/docs/datatypes/contextual/index.md

   myApp.provide(Random.live, Console.live, Clock.live)
 ```

-As we see, the type of our effect converted from `ZIO[Random with Console with Clock, Nothing, Unit]` which requires two services to `ZIO[Any, Nothing, Unit]` effect which doesn't require any services.
+As we see, the type of our effect converted from `ZIO[Random & Console & Clock, Nothing, Unit]` which requires two services to `ZIO[Any, Nothing, Unit]` effect which doesn't require any services.

 #### Using `ZIO#provideSome` Method